emberjs/website/source/guides/testing/unit-testing-basics.md

 ```

 In order to test the `doSomething` method we create an instance of `SomeThing`,
-update the observed property (`foo`), and assert that the effects of the method
+update the observed property (`foo`), and assert that the expected effects are present.
-are working correctly.

 ```javascript
 module('Unit: SomeThing');